 - Procedural and surgical areas: Both parents may accompany the patient in this area.

-- Outpatient clinics: Both parents and a sibling can accompany a patient in the outpatient clinics at Comer Children’s.
+- Outpatient clinics: One parent or guardian can accompany a patient in the outpatient clinics at Comer Children’s.

 - Family Birth Center: For the latest updates, read our Family Birth Center visitor guidelines.